 Swedish Search and Rescue

-Most of the time, they send a person down either on our bridge wing, the poop deck or near the manifold.
+Most of the time, they send a person down either on our bridge wing, the poop deck, or near the manifold.
 I am always in a tanker ship so these areas are the most favorable spot for rappelling a person.

 Irish Evening Surprise

-They usually conduct this kind of operations during the night which is also told by some of my friends and crewmates.
+They usually conduct this kind of operation during the night which is also told by some of my friends and crewmates.
 I don’t know why but maybe they like doing this with a little bit of truth and challenge.

 Their SAR helicopter is small and versatile- good for quick response with supreme maneuverability.
 When they conducted an exercise with us, I was not able to take a closer look since they were on the forward part of the vessel.

 Portuguese Navy Helicopter

 Off the coast of Portugal is also very active in training their search and rescue units at sea.
-I had a nice front seat experience with them during their exercise last year and just this August.
+I had a nice front-seat experience with them during their exercise last year and just this August.
 But theirs is a bit different and much more badass or “astig” than other places.

 By the looks of it, the chopper’s body is thick and sturdy, enough to withstand bullets flying around.
 The body color is camouflaged.
 Even the crew were wearing their navy t-shirt.

 But on that day, they were not designated to withstand any firepower nor show some force.
 They were there to conduct a search and rescue exercise at sea.
 And we were glad to be a part of them.

 I was hesitant to go there at first but when I saw people flocking, I hurriedly went to the scene nearly running.
 To my surprise, everyone was in shambles because of the noise it created.

 Timing is Everything

-Most of the deck crew were there and it was quite a surprise why I was the only one capturing the moments.
+Most of the deck crew was there and it was quite a surprise that I was the only one capturing the moments.
 Then I remembered, I was the only millennial in that group!
 Hahah.

 One with a simple harness, another bringing a rescue stretcher, and the last one descending solo using his arms and legs to keep him from turning.
 It lasted for about twenty minutes.

-Next time you passed by these waters, recharge your gadgets and leave a message to the on-duty watchman to call you if something interesting starts to happen.
+Next time you pass by these waters, recharge your gadgets and leave a message to the on-duty watchman to call you if something interesting starts to happen.

-On a serious note, we participate on SAR exercises just like these to be prepared when the worst comes.
-It’s not only when the whole ship is in distress but also during a situation when one person is badly injured and needs immediate on shore medical assistance.
+On a serious note, we participate in SAR exercises just like these to be prepared when the worst comes.
+It’s not only when the whole ship is in distress but also during a situation when one person is badly injured and needs immediate on-shore medical assistance.
 It’s all about saving lives.

-May the winds be on your favor.
+May the winds be in your favor.